awatiffawang/SFC-using-CNN-Parihaka-3D/README.md

 - Uses original U-net with addition of normalization layers (credit to @aladdinpersson).
 - Cross-entropy loss and hyperparameters of 1e3 learning rate, 10 epochs, and 16 batches.

 This experiment runs fully on Google Collab and uses Wandb package (requires account).
-She use a total of 25 RAM (retrieved for free using Hackanons), only uses Google CPU (no GPU usage) and runs for a total of <5 hours.
+She uses a total of 25 RAM (retrieved for free using Hackanons) of Google CPU (no GPU usage) and runs for a total of <5 hours.

 Link to the original challange: https://www.aicrowd.com/challenges/seismic-facies-identification-challenge